lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 ### Run goals

-- Get a power hammer with brick walls (multiple walls in single run, preferably)
+- Get a power hammer with the Greenhouse and knock that wall down
-  - Greenhouse
 - Find more information about the countries of the world for sigil puzzle reasons
 - Get your academic shit together, draft 9 Classrooms, and finish the final exam
-- Drain the Greenhouse and check it
 - Fill in the rest of the Chess room letters puzzle.
-- Get File Cabinet Keys from the Laundry and open more file cabinet drawers in the Archives (opened: bottom)
-- Find the 8th sanctum key behind the
+- Find the 8th sanctum key behind the "last door of eight"
+- Call it a day in the Bunk Room and check the Tomb the next day

 ### Unanswered Questions